 Reinforcing steel bar (according to product standards listed in References) that is obtained from scrap and from DRI (Direct Reduced Iron), melted in an Electric Arc Furnace followed by hot rolling.
 These are used to provide tensile strength in reinforced concrete building elements.

-The declared unit is 1 tonne of carbon steel reinforcing bars manufactured by the secondary (scrap-based) and DRI production route.
+The declared unit is 1 tonne of carbon steel reinforcing bars manufactured by the Direct Reduced Iron and the secondary (scrap-based) production route.

 Technical Information